 - In Major League 2, one of Rick Vaughn's new possessions is a Judge Dredd pinball machine for his apartment.

-- In Silver Spoons, the Man Child father has several pinball and arcade video machines amongst his collection of giant expensive toys.
-In the opening credits he starts up a game of pinball and dances along to the music it makes.
+- In Silver Spoons, the Man Child father has several pinball and arcade video machines amid his collection of giant expensive toys.
+In the opening credits, he starts up a game of pinball and dances along to the music it makes.

 - The Charlie's Angels episode "Homes, $weet, Homes" had a pinball machine in the house of a wealthy real estate agent.